Shlepping with Zombies

 We lucked out.

-The elevator halted with its roof a foot above the bottom of Level 12’s doors, ten levels up from where the rest of the team waited.
+The elevator halted with its roof a foot above the door of Level 12, still ten levels above where the rest of the team waited.
 Hopefully, waited.
-The two levels below them contained the separately locked down labs and administration, farthest from the nervous camouflaged boys and girls with weapons on full auto and with the single-minded goal of getting back home to momma, wife, girlfriend, boyfriend or to catch the latest reality TV wonder, Dancing With The Trannies.
+The two levels below them contained the separately locked down labs and administration, farthest from the nervous camouflaged boys and girls, weapons on full-auto, and with the single-minded goal of getting back home to momma, wife, girlfriend, boyfriend or to catch the latest reality TV wonder, Dancing With The Trannies.

 Prying open the Level 12 doors required much less blood, sweat and tears than hauling Danny Boy’s buns up through the ceiling access panel.
 Most of the way down the emergency lit staircase, I whispered my concern about his avoirdupois.
 Okay, whisper-bitched.